mindscan-de/FuriousIron-HFB/README.md

 ## TLDR;

 This proof of concept presents the most computationally efficient and fastest hash function for Bloom-filters.
-The hash function is reduced to only two CPU instructions (SHR, AND).
+The hash function is reduced to only two CPU instructions (SHR / SHRD, AND).
 This algorithms efficiency depends heavily on the data which this HFB filter processes.
 As soon as it is practically random and has at least a bit size of 64 or 128 bits (like for unique identifiers), then this approach works.

 * ``document_id`` - result of a CRHF (collision resistant hash function, e.g. 128 bit (MD5) or longer)
 * ``slice_start`` - bit position where the hash is extracted from the ``document_id`` starts